JoeAdamski/SampleGrid/README.md

 4) Install all depenedencies using npm.
 From within the SampleGrid directory (SampleGrid-master if you use the default zip name).
 This might take some time.
 - npm install

-5) Start the built in webserver that runs in NodeJS
+5) Start the built in webserver that runs in NodeJS.
+The port option is shown incase you want to change it.
 - ng serve --port 4200

 6) From your browser navigate to the following URL: